-If drawn face-up during the Kick Open the Door phase, a Trap card applies to the player who drew it.
+If drawn face-up during the Kick Open the Door phase, a Curse card applies to the player who drew it.

-If acquired some other way, such as by Looting The Room, Trap cards go into your hand and may be played on any player at any time.
-Usually, a Trap affects its victim immediately (if it can) and is then discarded.
-However, some Traps give a penalty later in the game or have a persistent effect.
-Keep these cards until you get rid of the Trap or the penalty takes effect.
-(Persistent Trap cards may not be discarded to power Class abilities.
+If acquired some other way, such as by Looting The Room, Curse cards go into your hand and may be played on any player at any time.
+Usually, a Curse affects its victim immediately (if it can) and is then discarded.
+However, some Curses give a penalty later in the game or have a persistent effect.
+Keep these cards until you get rid of the Curse or the penalty takes effect.
+(Persistent Curse cards may not be discarded to power Class abilities.
 Nice try!)

-Note: If someone plays a "your next combat" Trap on you while you are in combat, it counts in that combat!
-The same is true for a "your next turn" Trap played during your turn.
+NOTE: If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
+The same is true for a "vour next turn" Curse played during your turn.

-If a Trap can apply to more than one Item, the victim decides which Item is affected.
+If a Curse can apply to more than one Item, the victim decides which Item is affected alternate effects, though, so read the card!)

-If a Trap applies to something you don't have, ignore it.
-For instance, if you draw GALACTIC FEDERATION JAIL! and you have no hand items equipped, nothing happens; discard the card.
-(Some Traps have alternate effects, though, so read the card!)
+If a Curse applies to something you don't have, ignore it.
+For instance, if vou draw CRASH LANDING! and vou don't have a Vehicle, nothing happens: discard the card.
+(Some Curses have

-There will be times when it will help you to play a Trap or monster on yourself, or to "help" another player in a way that costs that player Treasure.
+There will be times when it will help you to play a Curse or monster on yourself, or to "help" another player in a way that costs that player Treasure.